joshyam2/Customer-Insights-PCA/README.md

 # Customer-Insights-PCA
-Explore the EDA process further by using PCA to come up with insights on customer attributes
+Dove deeper into the EDA process by using PCA to come up with insights on customer attributes